From Appalachian State University Policy Manual

 4.2.4 Distance Education Instruction

-188.8.131.52 Supplemental compensation for teaching distance education courses for credit is limited to additional travel-related duties and time commitment associated with instructing students at a remote location and not for duties that a faculty member would typically provide for courses offered on campus.
-This additional compensation applies to both in-load and overload courses, but will not be provided for distance education courses when there are equivalent campus courses that inherently involve travel for which additional compensation is not awarded to faculty.
-Examples of courses in which travel is required but no supplemental compensation is offered include internships, student teaching, study abroad or other field-based courses.
-This policy does not apply to on-line courses offered on the Boone campus.
-Additional compensation applies for courses taught on an overload basis as per the guidelines for overload instruction.
+Supplemental compensation for teaching distance education courses for credit is allowable due to the additional time commitment associated with instructing students at a remote location and not for duties that a faculty member would typically provide for courses offered on campus.
+Stipends may be provided for qualifying courses according to a schedule maintained by the Office of Academic Affairs.
+This additional compensation will not be provided for distance education courses when there are equivalent campus courses that inherently involve travel for which no additional compensation is awarded to faculty.
+Examples of courses in which travel is required, but no supplemental compensation is offered include internships, student teaching, study abroad or other field-based courses.
+This policy does not apply to course offerings of the Boone campus, but specifically to offerings coordinated by the distance education area within the Division of Educational Outreach and Summer Programs.

 4.2.5 Summer Instruction

-18.104.22.168 Faculty will be contracted at a rate of 2 2/3% of their 9-month equivalent salary per credit hour of instruction.
-Excluding internship supervision, revenue-generated courses, or other non-typical course offerings, faculty will be compensated at no less than the minimum rate applied to part-time faculty during the academic year.
-For distance education courses taught in the summer, additional compensation associated with travel-related duties and time commitment applies as per the guidelines specified in the Distance Education Instruction section.
+Faculty will be contracted according to a rate schedule maintained by the Office of Academic Affairs.
+Excluding internship supervision, revenue-generated courses, or other atypical course offerings, faculty will be compensated at no less than the minimum rate applied to part-time faculty during the academic year.

 4.2.6 Teaching Continuing Education Programs

-22.214.171.124 Faculty may be approved by their chair and dean for supplemental compensation for teaching non-credit programs offered through the Division of Continuing Education or some other University unit as long as such work does not cause a conflict of commitment with their regular job duties.
+Faculty may be approved by their chair and dean for supplemental compensation for teaching non-credit programs offered through the Division of Educational Outreach and Summer Programs or some other University unit as long as such work does not cause a conflict of commitment with their regular job duties.
 Compensation rates are generally dependent on generation of program revenue.
-For EHRA employees, compensation limits from the General Policy will apply.
+For faculty and EHRA Non-Faculty employees, compensation limits from the General Policy will apply.

-126.96.36.199 Non-teaching staff, both EHRA and SHRA, whose duties are tied to the normal workweek schedule of the University, may be allowed, subject to advance approval by the appropriate supervisor, to take on a University teaching responsibility for supplemental compensation.
-A staff member’s primary employment responsibilities take priority over any additional part-time teaching assignments.
-Generally, this teaching responsibility must be entirely carried out during times other than the normal working hours established for the full-time employment responsibility.
-However, in extraordinary circumstances, when the teaching responsibility must take place during the course of the employee’s normal working hours, such exceptions must be approved in advance by the appropriate vice chancellor.
-If the arrangement is approved, an alternate work schedule must be approved and forwarded with the appropriate assignment documentation for inclusion in the employee’s official personnel record (EHRA to Division Vice Chancellor, SHRA to Human Resources).
-The vice chancellor must review and recertify such arrangements annually, and, if necessary, coordinate for continued concurrence with the appropriate supervisor.
+188.8.131.52 In extraordinary circumstances, when the teaching responsibility must take place during the course of the employee’s normal working hours, such exceptions must be approved in advance by the appropriate division vice chancellor.
+If the arrangement is approved, an alternate work schedule must be approved by the division vice chancellor.
+The division vice chancellor must review and recertify such arrangements annually, and, if necessary, coordinate for continued concurrence with the appropriate supervisor.
 Otherwise, the employee may not receive supplemental pay for the teaching assignment.
-For EHRA employees, compensation limits from the General Policy will apply.
+For EHRA Non-Faculty employees, compensation limits from the General Policy will apply.

-4.2.8 Compensation for Non-teaching Activities by SHRA or EHRA Staff
+4.2.8 Compensation for Non-teaching Activities by SHRA or EHRA Non-Faculty Staff

-188.8.131.52 For non-teaching EHRA and SHRA staff, additional activities for supplemental pay may be permitted, with the supervisor’s approval, but must not interfere with the staff member's normal duties, must be outside the scope of the employee’s normal job responsibilities, and must be carried out during times other than the normal working hours established for the full-time employment responsibility of that staff member.
+184.108.40.206 For EHRA Non-Faculty and SHRA staff, additional activities for supplemental pay may be permitted, with the supervisor’s approval, but must not interfere with the staff member's normal duties, must be outside the scope of the employee’s normal job responsibilities, and must be carried out during times other than the normal working hours established for the full-time employment responsibility of that staff member.

-126.96.36.199 For internal grants, the maximum supplemental compensation allowed during the contract period is 20% of the 9-month equivalent salary.
+188.8.131.52 For internal grants, the maximum supplemental compensation allowed during the contract period is 20% of the 9-month equivalent salary.
 Outside-the-contract period, the maximum supplemental compensation allowed is 38.4% of the 9-month equivalent salary.
-Please note the General Policy may limit compensation further for external and internal grants due to other forms of additional compensation received by the employee.
+Please note the General Policy may limit compensation further for external and internal grants due to other forms of additional compensation received by the faculty member.